The Goodies: 2010 The One Show

-On 4 November 2010, The Goodies were once again reunited when the BBC1 magazine and chat show The One Show brought them back together.
+On 4 November 2010, The Goodies were reunited when the BBC1 magazine and chat show The One Show brought them back together.

 2013: An Oldie but a Goodie

-Bill Oddie toured Australia to present a series of one-man shows, An Oldie but a Goodie, during June 2013.
+IN June 2013, Bill Oddie toured Australia to present a series of one-man shows, An Oldie but a Goodie.
 The tour took in Brisbane, Sydney, Melbourne, Adelaide and Perth.
 A video with the three Goodies was shown during the shows.

-On 19 June 2013, Oddie made personal appearances on both The Project and the Adam Hills Tonight television shows in conjunction with the tour.
+On 19 June 2013, Oddie made personal appearances on The Project and the Adam Hills Tonight television shows in conjunction with the tour.

 2019: The Big Ben Theory

 The final time that The Goodies collaborated on a commercially available project was a single, hour-long audiobook created for Audible UK, entitled The Big Ben Theory.
 Scripted by Gareth Gwynn and John-Luke Roberts, along with Graeme Garden and Bill Oddie, and recorded in front of a highly appreciative live audience, the cast comprised Tim, Bill (an indisposed Graeme was replaced at the last minute by the project's originator and producer, Barnaby Eaton-Jones), Joanna Lumley, Philip Pope, Jon Culshaw and Kate Harbour, with direction from Dirk Maggs.

 Graeme Garden's own description reads ‘As Parliament falls apart and sinister dictators threaten the world, Tim, Graeme and Bill must save the day.
 They defeated Kitten Kong!
 They stuffed the Funky Gibbon!
 They invented Ecky Thump!
 Can they save Parliament as well?
 52% say yes.
 48% say no. But you just can't rely on statistics, can you?!’
-The audiobook, released by Audible on 9 October 2019, was intended to be the pilot for a forthcoming series of new episodes to be written and recorded in 2020; however, the project ended with Tim Brooke-Taylor’s death from complications from COVID-19 on 12 April that year in Cookham, Berkshire, aged 79.
+The audiobook, released by Audible in October 2019, was intended to be the pilot for a forthcoming series of new episodes to be written and recorded in 2020.
+The project ended with Tim Brooke-Taylor’s death from complications from COVID-19 on 12 April that year in Cookham, Berkshire, aged 79.

-In January 2022 it was announced that a series of novellas based on the planned Audible episodes was set to be published by Chinbeard Books, commencing with "Avengers Dissemble", adapted by producer and writer Barnaby Eaton Jones, with a foreword by Joanna Lumley, and based on material co-devised with the Goodies.
-The first book is dedicated to Tim Brooke-Taylor, 2 years since his death from COVID-19 complications and published with the backing of Tim's family and the 2 remaining Goodies: Graeme Garden and Bill Oddie, with a percentage of the royalties going to the charity Tim was President of for over 25 years – Thames Valley Adventure Playground.
+In January 2022, a series of novellas based on the planned Audible episodes was set to be published by Chinbeard Books, commencing with "Avengers Dissemble", adapted by producer and writer Barnaby Eaton Jones, with a foreword by Joanna Lumley, and based on material co-devised with the Goodies.
+The first book is dedicated to Tim Brooke-Taylor, two years since his death from COVID-19 complications and published with the backing of Tim's family and the two remaining Goodies: Graeme Garden and Bill Oddie, with a percentage of the royalties going to the charity Tim was President of for over 25 years – Thames Valley Adventure Playground.